swimmingly/swimmingly.github.io/_pages/other/overview.md

 We recover natural government with a three-point, assymetric strategy:

-1. gain knowledge through study of philosophy, history, law, self-defence, hygiene (science of health), psychology, and technology—enough to function with them
+1. gain knowledge through study of philosophy, history, law, self-defence, hygiene (science of health), psychology, and technology—enough to function with them.
 2. recover personal power through healing from trauma in hygienic dark retreat.
 3. recover material independence through autonomous infrastructure: off-grid, low-tech life support.

-The individualist party helps organize these activities for members.
-Note the lack of running candidates for elected office, courting supporters, even fundraising.
+An Individualist Party helps organize these activities for members.
+It does not run candidates for elected office, court supporters, or even fundraise.
 Assymmetry means focusing on exposed factors in society's Roman control system, not its well-protected conventions.

-The first point is a familiar tactic.
+The first point is familiar.
 The second and third points need explanation.

 ##### living power